interledger/open-payments/packages/open-payments/README.md

 )
 ```

-At this point, the Online Marketplace can show to Alice that the payment to Shoe Shop has been completed, and money will be moved between Alice's wallet address and the Shoe Shops in the specified payment method.
+At this point, the Online Marketplace can show to Alice that the payment to Shoe Shop has been completed, and money will be moved between Alice's wallet address and the Shoe Shop's using the specified payment method.